1 new carrier integration • 2 sync upgrades • faster packing workflows

 Fulfillor now sends automated email alerts for:

-Fulfillor is now integrated with Deliverect, providing:
+Fulfillor is now integrated with Deliverect to support order, shipment, and tracking sync.

 The October 2025 release includes updates for last-mile delivery, shipping, order routing, inventory expiry alerts, Shopify order data, and handheld kit picking.